 Structural Role of Exterior Panels in Vehicle Safety

-Modern automotive panels play a role in energy absorption and load distribution during collisions.
-Although primary crash loads are handled by reinforcement beams and chassis components, outer panels influence how force is transferred and dissipated.
+Modern panels play a real role in energy absorption and load distribution during collisions.
+While primary crash loads go through chassis components, outer panels influence how force is transferred and dissipated.

-Improper repair methods such as excessive grinding can reduce panel thickness and alter structural performance.
-Maintaining original geometry ensures that the vehicle’s safety design remains intact.
+Improper repair methods — such as excessive grinding — can reduce panel thickness and alter structural performance.
+Maintaining original geometry ensures the vehicle’s safety design remains intact.

 - Accurate door and hood alignment